OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/README.md

 ### google-connector
 A Google Connector for provisioning google users and groups.
-This sample and the associated connector are only available in the Entreprise Release.
+This sample and the associated connector are only available in the Enterprise Release.

 ### salesforce-connector
 A Salesforce connector to perform recon and sync between Salesforce and the OpenIDM repository.
-This sample and the associated connector are only available in the Entreprise Release.
+This sample and the associated connector are only available in the Enterprise Release.

 ### openam
 A sample showing OpenIDM together with OpenAM and OpenDJ.
 This sample demonstrates the entire ForgeRock Open Identity